naclsn/sel/README.md

 Operators are presented [here](#Operators).
-An exeptions to the syntax is the `,` binary operator in that it is the only one that is written with both its operand on its sides.
+An exeptions to the syntax is the `,` binary operator in that it is written with both its operands on its sides.

 The `,` operator is used to chain functions.
 It is equivalent in Haskell to `flip (.)` or the Unix shell pipe